Bill 48, 2020: Red Tape Reduction Implementation Act (No. 2)

 - Providing councils with broader authority to delegate powers, duties or functions unless an enactment or bylaw provides otherwise; and

 - Removing requirement for a Ministerial Order to issue revised notice when a change is made to correct an error in a tax rate bylaw.

 - Amendments related to Joint Use and Planning Agreements update the legislation references in An Act to Strengthen Municipal Government and the City Charter Regulations to refer to the new Education Act.
 The coming into force date for these particular amendments needs to be proclaimed.

-The Minister Municipal Affairs has sent out a letter to all municipalities announcing these changes to the MGA.
-A summary publication describing the changes to the MGA in more depth, and answers to some anticipated questions, were provide with the letter.
-Click here to view the Minister’s letter and here to view the summary.
+The Minister of Municipal Affairs sent out a letter to all municipalities announcing the changes to the MGA that impact ICFs and IDPs.
+A summary publication describing the changes to the MGA in more depth, and answers some anticipated questions, was provided with the letter.

 Municipal Affairs also provided AUMA with a chart summarizing all changes to the MGA set out in Bill 25 that affect municipalities.
 Click here to view this summary.

 Bill 8, 2017: An Act to Strengthen Municipal Government

 The third and final major set of amendments coming out of the 2010-2107 review of the MGA came through Bill 8: An Act to Strengthen Municipal Government.
 Following the introduction of Bill 8, AUMA developed a detailed analysis of proposed changes including potential impacts and outstanding issues.
 Based on this analysis and AUMA member input, AUMA also issued a press release urging further steps to ensure municipal success.
 This press release was followed up by a formal letter to the Minister of Municipal Affairs urging action on a number of outstanding issues.

 - Efforts to improve relations with Indigenous communities through mandatory notification regarding MDPs and ASPs as well as voluntary inclusion in ICFs;